VirtualVidhya/content-website/content/c++/exercises/multi-dimensional-arrays.md

 - Your task is to: Store this current state into a game data-set and display it on the screen.

-Now, it's Player O's turn, and they want to place their mark in the second row, middle position i.e. cell number 5.
+Now, it's Player O's turn, and they want to place their mark in the middle row, first position i.e. cell number 4.

 - Your next task is to: Update the board with the new move and again display the updated game board after the move.

 ---

-#### Q2.
+#### Q3.

 A weather monitoring station records the temperature of your city at four different times of the day: morning, noon, evening, and night.
 The station collects this data every day for a full week.